 - To thin down the chicken breast, beat it with a meat tenderizer.
 Then, slice into strips that are about 1 inch wide and 3 inches long.

-- In a small bowl, combine the black pepper, salt, soy sauce, ginger, sake and garlic.
+- Combine the black pepper, salt, soy sauce, ginger, sake, and garlic in a small bowl.
 Put the chicken in a zip-lock bag or an airtight container for 15 minutes to marinate.
 Prepare the tempura batter in the meantime.

 - Fill a large mixing bowl halfway with ice and water.